linx-software/github-slack-devops-management/README.md

 ### GetCustomizedCommitsForRepos
 Reads commits from GitHub and populates cutomized types.
 - Parameters:
-   - Same parameters as in GetCommits above.
+   - Same parameters as in `GetCommits` above.
 - Result:
    - `commitList` : List of customized commits
 ### BuildBlocksForCommit
 Messages can be sent to Slack with different parameters.
 In this section, we build blocks from commitList, that are sent as JSON to Slack.
 - Parameters:
-   - Same parameters as in GetCustomizedCommitsForRepos above.
+   - Same parameters as in `GetCustomizedCommitsForRepos` above.
-   - 'commitList' from 'GetCustomizedCommitsForRepos' above
+   - `commitList` from `GetCustomizedCommitsForRepo`' above
 - Result:
    - `blocks` : String type that stores the JSON blocks
 ### BuildBlocksForIssue
 Messages can be sent to Slack with different parameters.
 In this section, we build blocks from issue, that are sent as JSON to Slack.
 - Parameters:
-   - 'issue' : Linx type
+   - `issue` : Linx type
 - Result:
    - `blocks` : String type that stores the JSON blocks
 ### PostIssuesToSlack